Why is it difficult to recall vocabulary and how to fix it?

 Types of retrieval cues

-Gillian Cohen in his book Memory In the Real World distinguishes the following cues:
+Gillian Cohen in her book Memory In the Real World distinguishes the following cues:

 - External cues were ones that came from the environment.